Measure Creative Vitality through Cultural and Creative Cities Monitor (CCCM)

 How Does it Relate to Creative Vitality?

-This research relates to the concept of creative vitality by providing a measurable "signal" of a city's cultural health.
+This research expands the concept of creative vitality beyond personal wellbeing to measure "signal" of a city's cultural health.
 It acknowledges that vitality is not just about the number of creative jobs, but also the presence of a "socially and culturally inclusive environment" where people trust one another and are open to diverse perspectives.
-By including indicators like "People trust" and "Tolerance of foreigners," the CCCM aligns with the idea that creative vitality is rooted in the community's overall atmosphere and its capacity for human interrelation.
-Furthermore, by normalizing data per capita, the research proves that creative vitality is not a privilege of mega cities, but can be exceptionally high in smaller urban areas with aligned conditions.
+Furthermore, such vitality is not reserved only for capital cities but can be exclusively fostered in medium sized urban areas with aligned conditions.

-Disclaimer: The article is read by human and summary story is co-developed with Gemini.
+Disclaimer: The summary story is co-developed with Gemini and reviewed by human.